quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Entry Acknowledgement

-After processing a field block whose declared Required Insert Count is not zero, the decoder emits a Entry Acknowledgement instruction.
+After processing a field block whose declared Required Insert Count is not zero, the decoder emits an Entry Acknowledgement instruction.
 The instruction begins with the '1' one-bit pattern which is followed by the field block's associated stream ID encoded as a 7-bit prefix integer; see
 {{prefixed-integers}}.